 In New York City, I’ve heard that the first question could be “how much did you pay for your apartment?”
 An odd question elsewhere, New Yorkers know this is code for many things.
 How long you’ve lived in New York, because if you’ve got a great deal in an awesome neighborhood you probably know someone, or have rent control.
 It gives you insight into their income and savvy-ness about the city.
 As a friend who was a longtime Brooklyn resident told me, “I know it sounds weird, but this question is totally not off the table!”
 In New York, your money and city-savviness arguably win the day.

-In Boulder, Colorado, the first thing people ask is “what did you do this weekend?”
+Out west, in places like California or Colorado, the first thing people ask is “what did you do this weekend?”
 At first blush, this is such a refreshing question when compared to the DC and New York crowd.
 Wow, this person cares about my hobbies, the non-material aspects of life, what I do outside of power and money!
 It’s true that this question is a bit more spiritual.
-But don’t be fooled: it does get to the heart of the matter for these outdoor enthusiasts.
-These folks are judging you, too.
+But don’t be fooled: these folks are judging you, too.
 If you biked the trail, did some backcountry boarding, or got first chair on the ski lift, your priorities are in order.
 You also probably have the disposable income to do so.
-Out West, they’re definitely not materialistic.
+Out West, they’re definitely not as materialistic … when it comes to houses and even cars.
 But you may be judged for not measuring up spiritually.

 Sadly, any of the questions above, although socially acceptable and seemingly innocent, start something of a pissing match.
 Our culture celebrates the idea of the workaholic.
-We easily slide into complaining about how hard we worked – whether actually at work or at play – or maybe even bragging about it.
+We easily slide into complaining about how hard we worked – whether actually at work, or how sore we got at Crossfit / skiing / surfing (at play) – maybe even bragging about it.
 No amount of work is too much work.
 Workaholism is a drug, and so many are so addicted.

-But working more doesn’t mean you care more, or get more done.
-Working in an unsustainable fashion means you will inevitably crash, become burned out or worse yet, resent your clients.
+But … here’s what’s so ironic.
+Working more doesn’t mean you care more, or get more done.
+Working in an unsustainable fashion means you will inevitably crash, become burned out or worse yet, resent your clients, your work, even your craft.
 Once this starts happening, you add lots of bad energy to the client relationship.
 Things rarely recover.
-A friend and small business owner regularly emails her clients reports of what she’s written and how many hours she’s spent.
+A friend and small business owner regularly emails her clients reports of what she’s done and how many hours she’s spent.
 I think this is nonsense.
-Sure, she wrote some things – but what were the results she generated?
+Sure, she did some things – but what were the results she generated?
 Did new income or new prospective clients result from her efforts?
 How did her effort impact her client’s bottom line?
 If you can’t connect the work you are doing to actual dollars and cents, you’re barking up the wrong tree.

 We’ve all heard by now that we’re supposed to “work smarter, not harder.”
 But workaholics do all this stuff because they enjoy feeling like heroes.
 Their view of the world creates what economists call “perverse incentives.”
 Their high value on number of hours spent means they can actually foster crises and fire-drills … because this creates more work for them, which proves their ongoing value.
 They can make people feel badly for working normal hours or taking a break, which leads to guilt and poor morale.